-Make sure that you set your monitor according to the manufacturer's recommendations and select the correct monitor profile for your monitor, including the monitor connected to the EX8002.
+Make sure that you set your monitor according to the manufacturer's recommendations and select the correct monitor profile for your monitor.

 - 5 Continue adjusting the color patch controls and clicking neighbor patches until the color you want appears in the center patch. - 6 Click Print Pattern.